 [NOTE: Seating capacity of viewing rooms limited to 1–4 people.]

 The Language Laboratory’s computer workstation area includes 23 Macs and 6 PCs.
 Internet/printing access is available.

 Priority for the use of the workstations is given to students/faculty using world language programming from the Language Lab’s collection and to students/faculty required to complete word processing and/or Internet-related assignments preparation for language/literature courses.

 Access to the Boston College Cable Televison Network is provided in Media Carrel 2.
-BC Cable TV features 65 TV channels (eight reserved for BC programming), at least two of which provide international news and/or entertainment programming.
+BC Cable TV features 67 TV channels (7 reserved for BC programming), some of which regularly provide Spanish-language news and/or entertainment programming: